xzec/song-battle/.aiassistant/rules/common.md

 ## Git
 - prefer writing lowercase commit messages, do not capitalize the beginnings of the sentences.
-- no need to apply formatting to commit messages, turn `code` to code.
+- Never use backticks in commit messages.